theNerd247/js-scheduler/readme.md

 Historically the curriculum here at GA-ATL was managed using a Google Calendar with links to seperate repositories where each repository had the contents for a single lesson/assignment.
 There were several maintanence issues regarding this method of managing the course material:

   1. No cross cohort communication.
 When changes were made for one cohort there was no way to propigate changes to future or on-going cohorts.
 Inevitably bug fixes and material updates would occur and future cohorts never got those changes and so we ended up repeating our mistakes
   1. No valid way to track what changes were made in between cohorts.
-This resulted in situations where management could not recieve the answer to the question "What did you differently since the previous class?"
+This resulted in situations where management could not receive the answer to the question "What did you differently since the previous class?"
      Therefore as instructors we were told to not change anything in the material - even if it was absolutely incorrect information the was being